tpartner/LimeSurvey-Net-Promoter-Score/README.md

 **Implementation:**

 1) - **Manual installation (all supported versions)** - Extract the download and upload the *Net-Promoter-Score* folder to */pathToLimeSurvey/upload/themes/question/*.
-If version 4.x+, activate the theme in the theme manager.
+If version 4.x or greater, activate the theme in the theme manager.
     - **Theme manager (4.x, 5.x)** - Extract the download, compress (zip) the *Net-Promoter-Score* folder and import via the theme manager.

 2) Create a list-radio question, click Save.